ansysy24/pixeltest.github.io/DYNAMIC_README.md

 2. The navigation and content will automatically update!

+### Switching Tracking Providers
+1. Open `config-switcher.html` in your browser
+2. Select either "Google Tag Manager" or "AdRetriever Tracking"
+3. Click "Apply Configuration"
+4. The website will automatically use the new tracking system

 ### Modifying Vehicle Data
 - Edit the vehicle object in `vehicles-data.js`
 - Changes are immediately reflected across the site